rackerlabs/technical-blog/_posts/2020-06-24-use-the-oracle-database-refreshable-clone-feature-part-one-introduction.md

 For production environments, use a snapshot carousel with the refreshable clone PDB feature to make database administration (DBA) activities easy, such as safeguarding against an unforeseen outage or troubleshooting logical corruption issues.
-This blog describes the practical use of refreshable clones with manual and automatic switchover cases.
+This post describes the practical use of refreshable clones with manual and automatic switchover cases.
 You can use it with the snapshot carousel feature to identify and handle the following database health problems: